libremesh/lime-app/docs/Tutorial.md

 ##### Storybook

-Once our component passes the tests, we can add styling with css classes to achieve the UI we are looking for.
+Once our component passes the tests, we can add styling with CSS classes to achieve the UI we are looking for.

 In order to visualize our component while we add style to it we use [StoryBook](https://storybook.js.org/).
 Storybook allows you to define the different states of your screen as different user `Stories` and render your component isolated in that context.
 This is very helpfull as it speeds up the visual feedback while developing components.
 Also, once the stories are written, it is easy to go back to them to monitor changes in the UI.
 This is how it looks like: